 I have come a long way since.
 When I was planning on having a baby, the one thing I had clear in my mind was to gift my child the joy of reading.
 The best way to teach a child is by practicing the same ourselves.
 I was certain about having many books around, reading them with and to my child to encourage her to fall in love with them at her own pace.

-In the rough patches of my life, when I was struggling to survive, I was well-aware of my dwindling passion to read.
-But my child was growing up everyday.
+In the rough patches of my life, when I was struggling to survive, I was well-aware of my dwindling passion for reading.
+But my child was growing up every day.
 I had to keep reading, I had to let my child see the positive impact of reading books.
 This was when I started reviewing books.
 The deadlines to review gave me the needed push to keep reading, writing reviews for an audience made me read well, have a conversation about the book in my reviews and connect with authors and like-minded readers.

 Today, I can see my daughter pick a book over anything else.
 Over television and computer.

 The many children’s books I missed reading as a child, I’m reading as a parent, as my child’s companion and never have I felt too old to read them.
 Maybe it’s love, maybe it’s my thirst for the written word that has forever enticed me to be surrounded by books.

-In reading I have found solace, a voice, a companion that I want to gift my child.
+In reading, I have found solace, a voice, a companion that I want to gift my child.
 I want her to always be open to learning.
-Be appreciative to art and creativity.
+Be appreciative of art and creativity.
 Enjoy discussions, travel in her mind, stay inspired, have enough thoughts to reason and reflect every situation in life.